 No. However, as an Anglican College, our philosophy is based on the principles and traditions of the Anglican Church, which fosters among its students, staff and parents a lifestyle based on Christian values.

 When will we know if we have secured a place?

-What happens if our child does not secure a place for their preferred year of entry to Primary?
+What happens if our child does not secure a place for Prep entry?

-The application will be rolled up to the next year of entry, or to the next major intake year (Year 7).
-As there will be up to six classes in Year 7, early applications are well-placed to be part of the review process.
+The application can be rolled up to the next year of entry waitlist, or to the next major intake year (Year 7).
+As there will be up to six classes in Year 7, applications received prior to the commencement of Primary school are well-placed to be encompassed in the Year 7 entry review process.